Earth, Art, and Heart for Women

 — Michael Meade

-Shae is passionate about showing up as artisan of connection— connection with the soul, with community, with animals, with the earth, and with the unfolding mystery of each individual’s life.
-She loves inviting people into experiences that may serve to bring them ever-closer to the home of themselves through nature-connected song & storytelling, creative expression, somatic practices, growing and tending life, engaging in meaningful council, and adventuring into the unknown wilds.
+Shae is passionate about showing up as an artisan of connection— connection with the soul, with community, with animals, with the earth, and with the unfolding mystery of each individual’s life.
+She loves inviting people into experiences that may serve to bring them ever-closer to the home of themselves - through nature-connected song & storytelling, creative expression, somatic practices, growing and tending life, engaging in meaningful council, and adventuring into the unknown wilds.

 Shae Keane-